Grant Assistance for Grassroots Human Security Projects (GGP)

 The project must be completed within ONE YEAR after the grant contract is signed.

-7. Application Deadline:
+7. Application Submission:

-There is NO Deadline for applying; application forms can be submitted anytime throughout the year.
+Application forms can be submitted anytime throughout the year.

 Ms. Amal Abdelraof Abu-Moailqe